 How Often to Clean a Gas Fireplace

-It is important to clean a gas fireplace monthly even when it is not being used heavily.
-This will prevent dust and dirt from harming mechanisms and allow you to inspect the system for damage.
+Even though gas fireplaces do not burn wood or make smoke, cleaning a gas fireplace monthly is essential, even when it is not being used.
+Regular cleaning will prevent dust and dirt from harming mechanisms and allow you to inspect the system for damage.

 - Warm water